tfielder/guilded-messenger/README.md

 # Assumptions
 The API endpoints as designed are limited both by number of entries and by date (last 30 days).
 The API could be parameterized to retrieve the data based on one condition or the other.
-I prioritized functionality and documentation in this release.
+I prioritized functionality, including a live version, and documentation in this release.